cdransf/cd-11ty/src/posts/2023/adding-client-side-rendered-webmentions-to-my-blog.md

 My blog is currently hosted on weblog.lol which allows for a simple and configurable weblog managed in git with posts formatted in markdown.
 I wanted to add webmentions to my blog which, as of now, doesn't include a build step.
 To accomplish this, I've added an intermediary api endpoint to the same Next.js app that powers my [/now](https://coryd.dev/now) page.<!-- excerpt -->

-Robb has [a handy write up on adding webmentions to your website](https://rknight.me/adding-webmentions-to-your-site/), which I followed — first adding the appropriate Mastodon link to my blog template, registering for webmentions.up and Bridgy, then adding the appropriate tags to my template document's `<head>` to record mentions.
+Robb has [a handy write-up on adding webmentions to your website](https://rknight.me/adding-webmentions-to-your-site/), which I followed — first adding the appropriate Mastodon link to my blog template, registering for webmentions.io and Bridgy, then adding the appropriate tags to my template document's `<head>` to record mentions.

 Next it was simply a question of rendering the output from the webmentions endpoint.